johnosbb/CeaiveEditor/sentence_structure.md

 A kernel sentence is a type of sentence that is often used in linguistic analysis as a basis for examining sentence structure and meaning.
 It is the simplest and most basic form of a sentence that expresses a complete thought and contains a subject and a predicate.
 The subject usually comes first, followed by the predicate, and there are no subordinate clauses or phrases.
 For example, "The cat sat" is a kernel sentence, which can be expanded into more complex sentences by adding additional words, phrases, or clauses.
 Kernel sentences are often used as a starting point for analyzing sentence structure and syntax, and they can be useful for identifying the key elements of a sentence and understanding how they relate to one another.

-## Straegies for Building Sentences
+## Strategies for Building Sentences

 ### Connective Strategy